goltermann/deployment-manager/README.md

 ## Using Deployment Manager

 You can use `dm` to deploy a type from the command line.
+You will need to first build it by running `make` from the deployment-manager repo.

-This command deploys a redis cluster with two workers from the type definition in this repository:
+This command deploys a
+redis cluster with two workers from the type definition in this repository:

 ```